Dodge Monaco: Chassis

 The Dodge Monaco and Eagle Premier use the front-wheel drive Chrysler B platform.
-Developed in a collaboration of AMC and Renault, the architecture was the final AMC vehicle platform and the only front-wheel drive chassis ever produced by the automaker.
+Developed in collaboration with AMC and Renault, the architecture was the final AMC vehicle platform and the automaker's only front-wheel drive chassis.
 Originally codenamed X-58, the chassis was renamed following its acquisition by Chrysler.
 Sharing only its letter designation with the 1962-1979 Chrysler intermediate architecture, the 1988-1992 B platform is derived from the Renault 25, sharing the rear torsion-bar suspension design of the Renault 21.

 The Dodge Monaco was fitted with four-wheel disc brakes (introduced to the Premier for 1990), with anti-lock brakes (ABS) becoming added in 1991.
 The first-generation Dodge Viper shares its rear disc brakes with the Dodge Monaco/Eagle Premier (without ABS).

 Engineered by former Renault product engineer François Castaing, the B platform adopted a longitudinal engine configuration, allowing for better engine access and more stable handling.
-To increase compatibility with other Chrysler vehicles (and to increase reliability), the B platform shifted from Renault to Chrysler electrical components for 1990.
+To increase compatibility with other Chrysler vehicles (and to increase reliability), the B platform shifted from Renault to Chrysler electrical components for the 1990 model year.